Redstockings: History

 The group was started by Ellen Willis and Shulamith Firestone in January 1969, after the breakup of New York Radical Women.
-Other early members included Kathie Sarachild, Patricia Mainardi, Barbara Leon, Lucinda Cisler, Irene Peslikis, and Alix Kates Shulman.
+Other early members included Kathie Sarachild, Patricia Mainardi, Barbara Leon, Corrine Grad Coleman, Lucinda Cisler, Irene Peslikis, and Alix Kates Shulman.
 Firestone soon split with the group to form New York Radical Feminists, along with Anne Koedt.
 Rita Mae Brown was also briefly a member during 1970.
 The group was mainly active in New York City, where most of the group's members resided, and later also in Gainesville, Florida.
-A group called Redstockings West was started in San Francisco in 1969, but was independent of the East Coast group.
+A group called Redstockings West was started in San Francisco in 1969 but was independent of the East Coast group.
 Redstockings went through several phases of activity and inactivity; they first split up in 1970 and were formally refounded in 1973 by Sarachild, Carol Hanisch, Mainardi, and Leon.
 (Willis was involved only peripherally with the re-formed group.)

 One of the group's earliest actions was on February 13, 1969, when members stormed a hearing of the New York State Joint Legislative Committee on Public Health, which was considering abortion law reform.
 They objected to the hearing, asking: "Why are 14 men and only one woman on your list of speakers—and she's a nun?"
-The committee chairman countered that these were the experts on the subject, which further enraged the Redstockings women, whose position was that there were no better experts on abortion than women, and that abortion law needed to be repealed rather than reformed.
+The committee chairman countered that these were the experts on the subject, which further enraged the Redstockings women, whose position was that there were no better experts on abortion than women and that abortion law needed to be repealed rather than reformed.